drjingma/drjingma.github.io/news/_posts/2017-10-25-symposium.md

   - symposium
 ---

-Save the date: Fred Hutch is excited to host the [2018 Microbiome Symposium](fredhutch.org/microbiome2018) on March 16th, 2018!
+Fred Hutch is excited to host the [2018 Microbiome Symposium](www.fredhutch.org/microbiome2018) on March 16th, 2018!
+Sessons include
+ * Making sense of the human microbiome,
+ * Microbiome and infectious disease,
+ * Bioinformatics for the microbiome,
+ * Microbiome data analysis.